France wants Libya transition summit: Juppe

-PARIS France aims to host a meeting of international partners in Paris next week to lay out a roadmap for Libya's future, Foreign Minister Alain Juppe said, describing the rebels' entry into Tripoli as a "great satisfaction."
+PARIS France aims to host a meeting of international partners in Paris next week to lay out a roadmap for Libya's future, Foreign Minister Alain Juppe said, as rebels swept into Tripoli.

 France spearheaded the West's military intervention in Libya but had been growing impatient in recent weeks.